rrmhearts/rrmhearts/README.md

 </tr>
 </table>

+Hi!
+I am computer scientist specializing in data science and machine learning.
+I have also spent several years in embedded systems and web technology because I enjoy constantly learning new things.
+I generally prefer the C/Python world over web technology/React/JavaScript but can operate in both.
+Rust is my current learning passion.
+Take a look at some of my repositories down below. 👇🏻

 <!--
 **rrmhearts/rrmhearts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.